Sendrowski/fastDFE/docs/reference/R/miscellaneous.rst

 Seeding
 -------

-``fastdfe`` is seeded by default to ensure reproducibility (see ``seed`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.parser.Parser`, etc.).
+``fastdfe`` is seeded by default to ensure reproducibility (see ``seed`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~sfsutils.parser.Parser`, etc.).
 Randomness is required for various computational tasks, such as bootstrapping, choosing initial values for different optimization runs, and taking subsamples during VCF parsing.

 Object-Oriented Design
 ----------------------